 Our garden continues to grow because of our wonderful volunteers.
 Join us to turn compost, plant seedlings, harvest produce, weed, or work on other various garden projects.

-Or volunteer shift schedule varies by season, with less shifts in the winter.
-Please consider signing up for our garden volunteer newsletter here) to be up to date with our most current schedule.
+Our volunteer shift schedule varies by season, with fewer shifts in the winter.
+Please consider signing up for our garden volunteer newsletter here to view our most up-to-date schedule.

 Garden Stewards- Volunteer Coordinators